Maljak10010111/PGD-attack/README.md

 # Projected Gradient Descent (PGD) Attack

+Here, I provide my three custom implementations of the PGD attack:<br>
+1. The first version provides a classic PGD attack implementation, returning the last adversarial examples found. <br>
+2. The second version is an enhanced version of the first, where attack returns the example that maximizes the error the most (i.e., the best adversarial example).<br>
-Here, I provide my custom implementation of the PGD attack, incorporating various optimizers and learning rate schedulers.
-Specifically, this is an untargeted PGD attack using the 𝐿∞ norm.
+3. Lastly, the third version incorporates various optimizers and learning rate schedulers.

+All of these PGD implementations represent an untargeted PGD attack using the 𝐿∞ norm.

 ![Image1](PGD.png)
 *Biggio, B., et al. (2013).
 Evasion attacks against machine learning at test time.*